-Sprint: Book Overview
+Sprint: An Overview

 Why Bother with Sprints?

-Basically, sprints allow you to fast-forward into the future to figure out (i) if an idea would work, and (ii) what are the risks and challenges you must address for it to work.
+Basically, current sprints allow you to fast-forward into the future to figure out (i) if an idea would work, and (ii) what are the risks and challenges you must address for it to work.
 The 5-day timeframe is long enough to develop good solutions, yet short enough to force people to stay focused.

 In the book, Jake Knapp shares many detailed case studies, such as: (i) a new fitness app trying to explain what it offers so customers will download the app, (ii) a health records company trying to help oncologists to easily find the right treatments for patients, and (iii) a café chain trying to create its online store.
 We’ll now outline some of the main principles in this free Sprint summary — do get a copy of our full 16-page summary for more implementation tips, details and 1 detailed case study.